GhostOf0days/discord-office-hours-bot/README.md

 ## Features

-- Students can join the queue by providing their contact information
+- Students can join the queue by providing their email
 - TAs can view the current queue and help the next student in line
 - Private text and voice channels are automatically created for one-on-one help sessions between students and TAs
 - Students can turn on video and share their screens in the private voice channels for more interactive help sessions